abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **data buffer**

-!!!
-Info ""
 An array's data is actually stored in memory as a flat (one dimensional) byte buffer.
 It is available via the `data` attribute (you will rarely need it, though).

 ```py
 f = np.array([[1,2],[1000, 2000]], dtype=np.int32)